 Clearly identify swimming abilities.
-These could be indicated, for example, with different colored wristbands to signify beginners, intermediate, and advanced swimmers.
-Swim tests can be conducted in advance, or on the day of swimming.
-The pool operator or lifeguard may determine the type of swim test, based on the skills needed.
-Some examples:
+These could be indicated, for example, with different colored wristbands to signify beginner, intermediate, and advanced swimmers.
+Swim assessments can be conducted in advance, or on the day of swimming.
+The pool operator or lifeguard may determine the type of assessment, based on the skills needed for the conditions at hand.
+A sample form follows these checkpoints.
+If swim assessments are not required at the staffed facility you're using, you may defer to the pool operator.
+Some examples of swim assessments for different conditions:

-• In pools, the lifeguard can ask each participant to enter the water slowly, stay close to the edge of the pool, swim from one end to the other, and then float for 30 seconds.

-- In lakes, the lifeguard can ask each participant to jump into the water, swim for 50 yards, then float or tread water for one minute. - In surf, the swimming test should be held in advance.
-The lifeguard asks each participant to jump into water over their head, swim 100 yards using a combination of freestyle and elementary backstroke, and then tread water for two minutes.
+- In pools, the lifeguard might ask each participant to enter the water slowly, stay close to the edge of the pool, swim from one end to the other, and then float for 30 seconds. - In lakes, the lifeguard might ask each participant to jump into the water, swim for 50 yards, then float or tread water for one minute. - In surf, the swimming assessment should be held in advance.
+The lifeguard might ask each participant to jump into water over their head, swim 100 yards using a combination of freestyle and elementary backstroke, and then tread water for two minutes.